 GSF Patron and former Olympic Champion Sally Gunnell explained the impact of GSF support on the next generation of athletes and the communities they live in.

 She said: “Sport is such an important part of all our lives and has the power to inspire young people to excel and harness their talent towards their future.
-From my own experience starting out as a young athlete and progressing through my sport, I understand how important the recognition and support from organisations like the GLL Sport Foundation can be to a young athlete.
-It can make the difference in achieving sporting ambitions.
+From my own experience starting out as a young athlete and progressing through my sport, I understand how important recognition and support from organisations like the GLL Sport Foundation can be to a young athlete.
+It can make a difference in achieving sporting ambitions.

 “This is ever-more important today as we recover from a difficult and challenging year, where dreams have been put on hold and sport had to stop.
 Athletes can now refocus and start competition and working towards those goals with the support of the GLL Sport Foundation.

 “This support can positively impact communities by promoting the opportunity that sport can bring and promoting the benefits it brings in well-being from someone within that community.”